McNamee History, Family Crest & Coats of Arms

 - Francis McNamee, who landed in Westmoreland County, Pennsylvania in 1852

-- Bernard, Charles, Francis, Hugh, James, John, Michael, Patrick, and Thomas McNamee all arrived in Philadelphia between 1840 and 1860
+- Bernard, Charles, Francis, Hugh, James, John, Michael, Patrick, and Thomas McNamee all, who arrived in Philadelphia between 1840 and 1860

 McNamee Settlers in Canada in the 19th Century

-- Patrick McNamee, aged 24, a labourer, arrived in Saint John, NB aboard the ship "Edward Reid" in 1833
+- Patrick McNamee, aged 24, a labourer, who arrived in Saint John, New Brunswick aboard the ship "Edward Reid" in 1833

-- Biddy McNamee, aged 20, arrived in Saint John, NB aboard the ship "Edward Reid" in 1833
+- Biddy McNamee, aged 20, who arrived in Saint John, New Brunswick aboard the ship "Edward Reid" in 1833

-- Patrick McNamee, aged 29, a labourer, arrived in St. John aboard the ship "Protector" in 1834
+- Patrick McNamee, aged 29, a labourer, who arrived in Saint John, New Brunswick aboard the ship "Protector" in 1834

-- Patrick McNamee, aged 9, arrived in St. John aboard the ship "Protector" in 1834
+- Patrick McNamee, aged 9, who arrived in Saint John, New Brunswick aboard the ship "Protector" in 1834

 McNamee Settlers in Australia in the 19th Century

-- Nicholas McNamee arrived in Adelaide, Australia aboard the ship "Trafalgar" in 1847
+- Nicholas McNamee, who arrived in Adelaide, Australia aboard the ship "Trafalgar" in 1847

-- James McNamee, aged 22, arrived in South Australia in 1858 aboard the ship "Bee"
+- James McNamee, aged 22, who arrived in South Australia in 1858 aboard the ship "Bee"